Overcoming the Pitfalls of Conventional Stand-Up Comedy Writing

 I can’t think of a single person who would even begin to try to put together a jigsaw puzzle if they knew that most of the pieces were missing.

-But this happens everyday in stand-up comedy.
+But this happens every day in stand-up comedy.

 Virtually everyone already knows what “writing” is from years of instruction in school from the elementary level and beyond.

-Once a person make the connection between what they know “writing” to be as they have been taught, they simply get stuck in what I have referred to in the beginning as “joke writing mode”.
+Once a person makes the connection between what they know “writing” to be as they have been taught, they simply get stuck in what I have referred to in the beginning as “joke writing mode”.

-Now you might be asking yourself this question:
+You might be asking yourself this question:

 “Is he saying my stand-up comedy material shouldn’t be written down?”